Edinburgh-Genome-Foundry/Examples/SeqDistance/README.md

     |||
     HGD

-The module will be expanded in the future to use nonzero penalty values for conservative replacements.
+The module contains penalty values for the PAM250 scoring matrix and can generate a substitution matrix for any scoring matrix from a csv file.

 ## Usage